syncfusion-content/uwp-docs/uwp/SfCalendar/Month-Navigation.md

 {% endtabs %}

-## Notifying the next button click
+## Notifying the Next Button Click

 `NextScrollButtonClicked` event is fired when the next button is clicked.